apollographql/datasource-rest/README.md

 This package exports a ([`RESTDataSource`](https://github.com/apollographql/datasource-rest#apollo-rest-data-source)) class which is used for fetching data from a REST API and exposing it via GraphQL within Apollo Server.

-RESTDataSource provides two levels of caching: an in-memory "request deduplication" feature primarily used to avoid sending the same GET request multiple times in parallel, and an "HTTP cache" which provides browser-style caching in a (potentially shared) `KeyValueCache` which observes standard HTTP caching headers.
+RESTDataSource provides two levels of caching: an in-memory "request deduplication" feature primarily used to avoid sending the same GET (or HEAD) request multiple times in parallel, and an "HTTP cache" which provides browser-style caching in a (potentially shared) `KeyValueCache` which observes standard HTTP caching headers.

 ## Documentation